codingforeveryone/READMEs/start-to-develop-js.md

 JavaScript, also known as ECMAScript is programming language created by [Brendam Eich](https://en.wikipedia.org/wiki/Brendan_Eich) for the Netscape browser in 1995.
-JavaScript was created to give some dynamism to the static web pages of that dates.
-Now, the most important websites of internet are huge JavaScript applications.
+JavaScript was created to give some dynamism to the static web pages of the late 90's.
+Now, many of the most important websites are huge JavaScript applications.
 Some of them are Gmail, Youtube, Netflix, Airbnb...

-There are two mainly environments where JavaScript can be executed, browsers like Internet Explorer, Chrome or Firefox and [Nodejs](https://nodejs.org), which let you execute javascript in the command line or like a server language in substitution of *php*, *java*, *ruby*, or others.
+There are two main environments where JavaScript can be executed, browsers like Internet Explorer, Chrome or Firefox and [Nodejs](https://nodejs.org), which let you execute javascript in the command line or like a server language in substitution of *php*, *java*, *ruby*, or others.

 ## Code Editors and IDEs
-In order to start coding, we will need a tool for write our code which can help us to be more productive writing code, avoid mistakes, highlighting our code and exposing our syntax errors.
+In order to start coding, we will need a tool to write our code within.
+These should should help us to be more productive writing code, avoid mistakes and highlight our code while exposing our syntax errors.

 In this README I'm going to talk about two main kinds of code editors:
 - Online Code Editors